The Hallmarks of a Notre Dame de Namur Learning Community

 2. We honor the dignity and sacredness of each person.

-3. We educate for and act on behalf of justice and peace in the world.
+3. We educate for and act on behalf of justice, peace and care for all creation.

 4. We commit ourselves to community service.